waseemkhalo/waseemkhalo/README.md

 ### I am a software engineer, driven by the desire to create impactful, visually stunning, and user-friendly products that solve real-world problems and enhance the overall user experience.

-When I'm not behind my desk working, my heart draws me to the great outdoors, where I am captivated by the beauty of nature and the art of capturing it through photography and videography.
-Whether I'm hiking through breathtaking landscapes or documenting the wonders of the natural world, every frame I capture brings me inspiration and peace.

 ```
 let Waseem = {
   ethnicity: ['Middle Eastern'],